 How long will an appointment take?

-Appointments usually take around 45-50 minutes.
-Sessions with a doctor might be shorter.
+Initial appointments or meet and greets usually take up to 60 minutes.
+Appointments with a doctor are usually 30 mins.
 You can confirm the length of your appointment when booking.

 How much will an appointment cost?